adriandelgg/create-ether-dapp/README.md

-# DApp Building Template with TypeScript
+# 🧰 DApp Building Template with TypeScript

-An Ethereum template to help you get building ASAP with all the necessary tools you'll actually use!
+An Ethereum template to help you get building ASAP with all the necessary tools you'll actually use!🛠️

-This template allows you to build Full-Stack Blockchain Applications.
+This template allows you to build Full-Stack Blockchain Applications.⛓️

-All the sections below utilize the power of TypeScript.
+All the sections below utilize the power of TypeScript.💥

 ## Technologies Used

-__Front-end:__
+🎨 __Front-end:__
 Next.js (React), Tailwind CSS, Ethers.js, MetaMask, IPFS, Pinata

-__Smart Contracts:__
+👷‍♂️ __Smart Contracts:__
 Hardhat, TypeChain, OpenZeppelin, Node.js, Mocha, Chai

-__Back-end:__
+🗃️ __Back-end:__
 Node.js, MongoDB, Mongoose, Express, Ethers.js

 ### How to Use